Search & Book Stockholm

 City is a hub for malls and department stores.
 Major clothing chains are also found here.
 Fashion is geared toward a younger crowd and tends to be affordable.
 By all means, don’t miss any of the newer malls and department stores, PUB, Illums Bolighus and MOOD, or the exclusive NK.

-Östermalm is Stockholm’s exclusive neighborhood.
-Most international brands and specialty shops focusing on design, fashion and jewelry are around Stureplan and Birger Jarlsgatan.
+Östermalm is Stockholm’s exclusive neighbourhood.
+Most international brands and speciality shops focusing on design, fashion and jewellery are around Stureplan and Birger Jarlsgatan.
 Find Sweden’s leading fashion brands around Biblioteksgatan and the area known as Bibliotekstan.
 Auction houses and exclusive antique shops are located along Arsenalsgatan and Nybrogatan.
 The area bordered by Sibyllegatan, Östermalmstorg, Karlavägen, Stureplan and Strandvägen has some of the city’s best interior design shops.

 Find even more tips at www.visitstockholm.com/en/To-Do/Shopping/